Bachelor of Science with a major in Electrical Engineering

 Joint Degree Programs

-Joint degree programs enable students to pursue two masters' degrees simultaneously.
-Our newest program, the joint MS/MBA degree (managed in conjunction with the Stanford Graduate School of Business (GSB)), is for students who have an interest in technology and leadership and a desire to become managers or entrepreneurs in technologically-inclined businesses.
+Joint degree programs enable students to pursue two degrees simultaneously.
+Our newest program, the joint EE MS/MBA degree (managed in conjunction with the Stanford Graduate School of Business (GSB)), is for students who have an interest in technology and leadership and a desire to become managers or entrepreneurs in technologically-inclined businesses.
+Watch/listen to EE MS/MBA Q and A video.

-This Stanford-operated program makes it possible for qualified working professionals to enroll in graduate-level courses on a course-by-course basis.
+These Stanford-operated programs make it possible for qualified working professionals to enroll in graduate-level courses on a course-by-course basis.
+Electrical Engineering offers four online certificate programs.